🚀 Launching Synthetic Text to Unlock High-Value Proprietary Text Data

-Data democratization: fix broken data access with synthetic data
+Data sharing: fix broken data access with synthetic data

-Data democratization is not just nice to have but a mission-critical part of organizational success.
+Data sharing is not just nice to have but a mission-critical part of organizational success.
 In short, limiting data access is bad for business.
-Not guarding data assets carefully can be a fatal mistake.
-Pro-actively served, curated synthetic data products hold the key to safe and meaningful data consumption across and even beyond the walls of organizations.
+However, not guarding data assets carefully is not an option either.
+Pro-actively served, curated synthetic data sets hold the key to safe and meaningful data consumption across and even beyond the walls of organizations.

 • Data access is increasingly limited within organizations.
 Data access privileges are getting hard to come by, and rightly so.
 According to Gartner: